Workplace Learning (Theme: Rural Diary Archive) (HIST*3480)

 Contributions to the Glossary & Tweets - 20%

 Final Essay/Document Analysis - 30%

 No Required Textbook.
 Your transcribing will take place online at: https://ruraldiaries.lib.uoguelph.ca/home.
 You will find useful resources there and ones on courselink.

-- Week 1: Pre-arranged group meeting with Professor Wilson to view the diaries.
+Week 1: Pre-arranged group meeting with the professor to view the diaries.
 Instructions will be established, and training started for reading cursive, transcribing, researching the diarist, and selecting tweets and glossary items.
 You will also learn about the questions/tools with which to mine diaries for meaning.
 You will start with a moderately easy diary for the first five weeks.

-- Week 3: Meeting.
-Dr. Wilson will review your transcription work
+Week 3: Meeting. the professor will review your transcription work

 *Please note: This is a preliminary web course description only.
 The department reserves the right to change without notice any information in this description.
 The final, binding course outline will be distributed in the first class of the semester.